philzook58/philzook58.github.io/_notes/Languages/prolog.md

 It is quite possible that translating to integers and using CHR union find is faster.

+Is there a way to encode seminaive eval maybe?
+Even for datalog this is not clear you can.
+The folding of delta back into the main relationseems problematic.

+leansmt
+egraph + clp(R) + clp(FD) + clp(B).
+How far from SMT is that?

 ### Compiling
 [KU leuven system : implementation and application](https://lirias.kuleuven.be/retrieve/33588).
 Hmm.
 Is CHR compiled into prolog code?
 [CCHR: the fastest CHR Implementation, in C](https://lirias.kuleuven.be/retrieve/22123)